MicrosoftDocs/terminal/TerminalDocs/customize-settings/appearance.md

 :::row:::
 :::column span="":::
 When set to `true`, the background image for the currently focused profile is expanded to encompass the entire window, beneath other panes.
+This is an experimental feature, and its continued existence is not guaranteed.

 **Property name:** `experimental.useBackgroundImageForWindow`